 Engine 65 and Truck 24 were organized April 23, 1926, in a new station at 54th Street and Haverford Avenue in West Philadelphia.
+Rescue 3 was placed in service at the station on January 3, 1949, and remained there until June 5, 1953 when it moved to Engine 68’s station at 50th & Baltimore Avenue.
 Rescue 3-A was placed in service in the station during 1951.
-On April 8, 1952 Rescue 3-A moved to Engine 41’s firehouse.
+On April 8, 1957 Rescue 3-A moved to Engine 41’s firehouse.
 During 1957 Rescue 3-A was renamed Rescue 9.
-They moved back to Engine 54 on March 23, 1959, the same day Ladder 24 moved in with Engine 41.
+They moved back to Engine 65 on March 23, 1959, the same day Ladder 24 moved in with Engine 41.
 Engine 65 was disbanded on Saturday, June 18, 1988.
 Rescue 9 was moved to Engine 57’s station the same day Engine 65 was closed.
 The station still stands now operating as a community center.

 About the Author: Jack Wright